-Note: A solid nailable sheathing, such as plywood or OSB, is necessary for a proper and secure installation.
+Note: A solid nailable sheathing, such as plywood or OSB is necessary for a proper and secure installation.

-- Depending on the panel profile, some panels will install left to right and others will install right to left. - Use universal cedar starter strip and accessories with at least 3/4" pocket depth.
+- Panels must be installed from right to left. - Use universal cedar starter strip (CDSS) and accessories with at least 3/4" pocket depth.
 7/8" J-Channel must be used with Hand-Split Shake panels. - When nailing through slots, always nail in center of slot.
 Do not nail tight.
+Panels must be able to move to allow for expansion and contraction caused by temperature change.

 - Panels should be acclimated to air temperature by placing them in the general work area at least one hour prior to installation.
 Air temperature should be checked when installing the first course of each new wall to determine the amount of panel overlap.
 As air temperature changes, it is not necessary to go back and adjust the spacing of previously installed panels. - Allow 1/4" clearance for all stops, such as corner posts and J-Channel.
 When installing products in cold temperatures (<40°F), allow 3/8" clearance for expansion and contraction. - Plan to eliminate short pieces at beginning or end of courses (horizontal rows). - Plan your wall out to limit scrap and for the best appearance. - This product is for exterior use only, and should be installed on flat, vertical walls to maintain an even appearance.
+It can be installed on mansard roofs with a slope of 45/12 or greater (15° angle or less).
+See Mansard Roof Installation instructions.